Technology: Learning & Instruction

 Prince of Peace commits to using technology for the classroom that will benefit instruction (for teachers) and learning (for students).
 Here are some of the ways we do this:

-⇒K4 to 2nd grade students take online assessments three times per year in their classrooms (We use a company called Children’s Progress) which gives instant feedback to the teacher that children are mastering skills matched to the Common Core Standards.
-Where there are gaps, the program suggests specific skill oriented enrichment activities for student improvement.
+K4 to 2nd-grade students take online assessments three times per year in the computer lab.
+(We use a company called Children’s Progress) which gives instant feedback to the teacher that children are mastering skills matched to the Common Core Standards.
+Where there are gaps, the program suggests specific skill-oriented enrichment activities for student improvement.

-⇒Middle School students write their papers in class with teacher coaching.
-They can use a Google drop box so the teacher can review writing and give advice as they are composing their paper.
+Middle School students write their papers in class with teacher coaching.
+They can use a Google Educational Suite so the teacher can review writing and give advice as they are composing their paper.

 There are multiple uses in the science lab where students can do virtual labs, for example.
-They can also use various sorts of temperature probes or motion sensors that can plug into the USB port where data can be graphed and analyzed without much loss of class time.
+They can also use various sorts of temperature probes or motion sensors that can plug into Wireless computer modem with the USB port where data can be graphed and analyzed without much loss of class time.